 Dangers of free business software

-To avoid these problems, only download free business software from reputable websites.
-Often, searching for the name of the software on Google will reveal whether it can be trusted.
+To avoid such traps, it's vital that you only download free business software from reputable websites.
+A quick search for the name of the software or vendor on Google should reveal whether or not it can be trusted.

-Some free software is funded by intrusive advertising that only becomes apparent once you've installed the software.
-Again, search online for reviews before you install it.
+Similarly, some free software is funded by intrusive advertising that only becomes apparent once you've installed the app.
+Again, we recommend searching online for reviews of the app in question before you install it.

 Can you rely on free business software?

-You can rely on free business software, as long as you choose and use it wisely.
-Always remember that choosing free business software is not an all-or-nothing decision.
+You can rely on free business software, providing you choose and use it wisely.

 For instance, switching from Windows to a free operating system like Linux would probably involve making substantial changes to your IT systems and retraining staff.
 But testing a free office suite like OpenOffice.org alongside your standard software might help you understand if you could roll the package out across your company.